 I’m a sea glass hunter.
 It’s what I do for a hobby and it’s therapy.
 I try not to horde the sea glass.
 I have two crab bushels full, total, most displayed in an apothecary jars in my parlor.
 I know people who have garages full.
 I’m completely picky about what I collect now—leaving the white and brown and green for the amateurs, taking only the best turquoise, and pale purple and perfectly aged pieces that have stood the test of time and tumbling in the Chesapeake Bay.

-On Tilghman Island, where I write, there aren’t really sea glass beaches for hunting, There are only tiny spots, usually tucked near rip rap and docks and private property, and you have to know where they are, charm the people who own the properties, and so forth.
+On the island where I write, there aren’t really sea glass beaches for hunting, There are only tiny spots, usually tucked near rip rap and docks and private property, and you have to know where they are, charm the people who own the properties, and so forth.
 I have three-four spots where I find the best glass: the cobalt blue, the yellow, the pink, the most prized, red.

 The best piece of sea glass I’ve ever found is a phenomenally rare oval coin top black glass (as rare as red or more) bottle stopper.
 It is from the 1700s, and the kind of bottle stopper that would cap a bottle of booze on a pirate ship.
 To the people who collect and sell sea glass professionally, I could sell it for hundreds of dollars, not that I would.
 Why would you sell your best piece?
 Anyway, I found the piece on the alleged private property of a crazy woman and her crazy son.
 Their two houses are beside one another on a point near the old harbor; the island has American Indian history and if I knew how to spot arrowheads, I’d have tons of those, too.
-Instead I impress my kids with a black light when I show them uranium glass from the early 1900s that glows so bright that a bowlful could light up a room.
+Instead I impress my kids with a blacklight when I show them uranium glass from the 1930s that glows so bright a bowlful could light up a room.
 Mom collects radioactive sea glass.

 The challenge is getting to the very tiny beach where the best glass on the island washes up.
 I’d heard stories of the crazy woman and her son.
 I had seen the son one day, he stood in front of the dilapidated house and stared at me, and I got the impression I should walk quickly or else join the legions of serial murder victims in his basement, now partially underwater because the island is sinking.
 Or rather, the bay is rising.